shaik1002/biggitlabbomb/doc/subscriptions/customers_portal.md

 To sign in to Customers Portal using your GitLab.com account:

 1. Go to [Customers Portal](https://customers.gitlab.com/customers/sign_in).
-1. Select **Continue with GitLab.com account**.
+1. Select **Continue with your GitLab.com account**.

 To sign in to Customers Portal with your email and to receive a one-time sign-in link:

 1. Go to [Customers Portal](https://customers.gitlab.com/customers/sign_in).
 1. Select **Sign in with your email**.
 1. Provide the **Email** for your Customers Portal profile.
-You will receive an email with a one-time sign-in link.
+You will receive an email with a one-time, sign-in link for your Customers Portal profile.
 1. In the email you received, select **Sign in**.

 NOTE: